zekekim/melting_pot/README.md

 - [ ] Daniel: Restructure Card, Refresh UsersPosts
 - [ ] Will: Top 5 Posts on Account Page (Carousel for the Week)
     - Displays the post and handles query for top 5 in the week
+- [ ] Chiemeka: Events and reccomended events